enderschesi/DiscordJS-Funny-Battery-Bot/README.md

 # How to install
 1. Open `Main.js` in any text editor
-2. Scroll down the very bottom
+2. Scroll down to the very bottom
 3. Change `TOKEN_GOES_HERE` to your discord token
 4. Format alters in Alters.json:

 `"Value of status message for alter": "Exact discord message to change status"`

-NOTE: (second value must be lowecase in file but the actual message you send to change fronts can be have any combination of uppercase and lowecase letters)
+NOTE: (second value must be lowercase in the file but the actual message you send to change fronts can have any combination of uppercase and lowercase letters)

 5. Format ID's.txt:

-You must add the discord users ID's that you allow to change your alters (seperated between a comma), ex:
+You must add the discord users ID's that you allow to change your alters (separated between a comma), ex:
 `810676381154803743,123123123412341,14234234523452345`

+To find a user's Discord ID (including your own), right-click their profile picture and select Copy ID

 6. Extract files.zip and open the folder
-7. Open command prompt and navigate to the folder using the command `cd` and then pasting the folder path
-8. run `node Main.js`
+7. Double click the start.bat file
 9. Profit?

 ## How to get your Discord Token